D-PDLP: Scaling PDLP to Distributed Multi-GPU Systems: Numerical Experiments

 Tables~\ref{tab:sgm_results_merged} and~\ref{tab:performance} demonstrate the scalability of our distributed, grid-partitioned solver.
-For the smallest problem instances, specifically the \emph{MIPLIB Small} subset with fewer than one million nonzeros, the single-GPU baseline achieves the lowest wall-clock time (5.81s versus 6.80s on 8 GPUs).
-This behavior is expected: for small problems, GPU resources are underutilized, and the computational gains from parallelism do not offset the additional communication overhead introduced by distributed \texttt{AllReduce} operations.
+For the smallest problem set, specifically the \textit{MIPLIB Small} subset with fewer than one million nonzeros, performance peaks early at just 2 GPUs (5.77s) and noticeably degrades when scaling to 8 GPUs (6.79s).
+This behavior is expected: for small problems, local GPU resources are easily saturated.
+Consequently, the marginal computational gains from wider parallelism cannot offset the escalating communication overhead introduced by dense \texttt{AllReduce} operations across the network.

-This slight performance regression on trivial instances is acceptable, as the distributed PDLP framework is designed to target large- and huge-scale problems where single-device solvers become bottlenecked by memory and throughput.
+This scaling saturation on trivial instances is acceptable, as first-order solvers are inherently designed to target large- and huge-scale problems.
 This design goal is confirmed by the strong scaling observed on larger instances.
-In the \emph{MIPLIB Large} category, the distributed implementation reduces SGM10 from 115.68s on a single GPU to 66.97s on 8 GPUs, demonstrating substantial performance gains from multi-GPU execution.
+In the \textit{MIPLIB Large} category, the distributed implementation reduces SGM10 from 90.34s on a single GPU to 56.81s on 8 GPUs, demonstrating substantial performance gains from multi-GPU execution.
+Crucially, our AUTO scheduler successfully navigates these diverse architectural trade-offs without empirical profiling.
+By circumventing the latency wall on small instances while fully exploiting parallelism for massive problems, AUTO secures the fastest SGM10 times across both benchmarks, achieving 18.38s on Mittelmann and an overall best of 7.31s on MIPLIB, , demonstrating the practical effectiveness of our theoretical cost model.